LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 ### Packaging a Modpack

 First, you should consider if you _need_ to upload a modpack.
-R2ModMan can export profile codes to quickly share your modlist and config files with your friends.
+R2ModMan can export profile codes to quickly share your mod list and config files with your friends.
 If that's all you need, then great, you can simply use a profile code instead.
 Modpacks are great for sharing with more than a few people, can include a readme and can be updated, so they can be an attractive option for creators.
 Let's go thru an example modpack now.

 1. Create your icon, manifest readme and changelog the same as any other package.
 See [above](#package-basics) for more information on these files and their purpose.